Henry-Johnson-100/Sakana-Interpreter/README.md

 Following the keyword, a function name must be given.
 After the name comes a list of send fish which contain the function's positional arguments as well as any necessary sub-function or variable declarations.

-Here is an example for some simple boolean logic:
+Here is an example for some simple Boolean logic:

 ```
 fish and